aserowy/prosr/doc/prosr1_specification.md

 You can also define a "calls" with an identifier and a type for an action.
 Like the transfer parameter, the return type must be of type message.
 For the call, the target must also be described using "on".
 The following values are currently supported as possible targets: caller, all

-Unlike the proto definitions of grpc services, the concept of stream does not exist in SignalR.
 Each definition of an action and corresponding responses under hub can be executed multiple times.
 For example, multiple requests can be sent to the hub without each request getting its own response.

+Streams are not supported yet.

 ```prosr1
 action ActionWithParameterAndReturnToCaller(OptionalParameter) calls CallIdent(OptionalParameter) on caller;